motoani/Amaze_II/README.md

 ## How it works

-The code is well commented but here's a narrative of waht is going on in the program.
+The code is well commented but here's a narrative of what is going on in the program.

 ### Tasks and cores